facebook pixel Skip to Main Content

 1. You can submit the petition before you register for the course to see if the course you want to take will count toward the nursing prerequisites.

 2. You can submit the petition after you have taken the course.
-Often, this petition will be a part of your nursing application process.

-No, an approved CON Course Petition does not guarantee success in future courses.
-The committee evaluates your course based on the information provided in your petition to see if your course may satisfy the material you may learn in the similar ISU course.
+No, an approved SON Course Petition does not guarantee success in future courses.
+The committee evaluates your course based on the information provided in your petition to see if your course may satisfy the material you may learn in a similar ISU course.
 Please consider the committee approval of your petition neither as a guarantee that you have learned all of the material in the similar ISU course nor as a guarantee of your success in future courses.

 If I am an international student and interested in the nursing program, how do I know what courses transfer into ISU?

 For international students, please discuss your Idaho State University application and admissions information with the ISU International Programs Office.
-Their staff will have a better idea how international credits transfer into ISU and what other admissions requirements you may have to complete for Idaho State University.
+Their staff will better understand how international credits transfer into ISU and what other admissions requirements you may have to complete for Idaho State University.
 Once you are a student at ISU, the Academic Advisor for the School of Nursing can work with you to prepare you for the Nursing Program.
 For more details about the International Programs Office, please see their website at isu.edu/ipo/ and contact ipomail@isu.edu.
 For more information about the nursing program, please see isu.edu/nursing and contact the Academic Advisor.

 What if I have other questions?